Creation

 This is the preferred way to access Internet resources.
 It currently returns a DISK Tensor, but in the future it may return an HTTP Tensor.
 This also will soon become lazy (when possible) and not print progress without DEBUG.

-THe gunzip flag will gzip extract the resource and return an extracted Tensor.
+The gunzip flag will gzip extract the resource and return an extracted Tensor.

 Source code in tinygrad/tensor.py